mohyaz11/OptimumSetupBook/manuscript/Terms.md

 # Terms

 Let's start by defining some terms and what they mean in the Octopus world.
-These terms might match up with terminology that you use.
-They might differ slightly.
-But it'll help to have a shared glossary as we work through the upcoming chapters.
+These terms might match up with terminology that you use, or they might differ slightly, but it'll help to have a shared glossary as we work through the upcoming chapters.

-## Target / Deployment Target / Machine
+## Target/Deployment Target/Machine

-Targets, deployment targets and machine are the machines and services where you deploy your software.
+Targets, deployment targets, and machine are the machines and services where you deploy your software.
 They might be physical machines, virtual machines, or PaaS targets in the cloud.

-In early versions of Octopus, we used the name machines instead of deployment targets, but after we added targets like Azure Web Applications and Kubernetes, machine became a misnomer.
-You might be deploying to a machine but you might also be deploying to an API.
-Deployment target describes both usages.
+In early versions of Octopus, we used the name machines instead of deployment targets, but after we added Azure Web Applications and Kubernetes as targets, machine became a misnomer.
+You might be deploying to a machine, but you might also be deploying to an API.
+Deployment target describes both.

 ## Environment